On this page ….

 And yet, there are doubts and questions about her account.

-Principally, no-one know where Maria is now, so her story can’t be verified directly.
+Principally, no-one knows where Maria is now, so her story can’t be verified directly.
 It all depends on social worker Kimberly Clark.
 She is still around and active in the International Association for Near-Death Studies, but her evidence is only second hand.

 Similarly the other stories of NDEs are problematic.
 Some have very clear evidence, many have just the reports and a few have been found to be invented.